6 autumn festivals that will inspire your Birmingham short break

 Let this fantastic line-up of festivals brighten up your autumn days and nights with a short break in Birmingham.
 Celebrate music, food and drink, the arts, literature and comedy.

 Birmingham is one of Britain’s most cosmopolitan cities, reflected by the vast array of cultural events taking place during the year.
 From arts and film, to music, comedy, food and drink, no matter what your interest is, you are sure to find a festival about it.
-With the Park Inn by Radisson Birmingham West located just five miles from the heart of the city, it makes the ideal base for a short break filled with festivals, celebration and culture.
+With the Park Inn by Radisson Birmingham Walsall located close to the city, it makes the ideal base for a short break filled with festivals, celebration and culture.
 Here are some of the highlights to get you kick started this autumn:

 1. Folk and acoustics in the park